Ura777/Keras_MangoImageClassification/README.md

 C|1740|264|blinded
 Total|5600|800|blinded

-## Data preprocess
+## Data preprocessing
-According to offical document, the preprocessing are:
+According to the official document, the preprocessing are:
 * Resize image as (224, 224)
 * Rotate the image by angle, the degree is 15.
 * Horizontally flip the image with given probability, the porbability is 0.5.